Tips for Traveling to Moscow, Russia

 What to Consider When Comparing Travel Insurance

 - how much does it cover with cash and checks

 - what it covers medically (especially if you have a specific medical condition)

 - does it include medical evacuation

 - does your credit card already have similar benefits if you pay for the trip with the card

 If you travel through a travel agency, then extra insurance may be built into your final cost or it may be a mandatory add-on.
 Regardless your travel agency most likely offers insurance packages that can be altered to your personal needs, or you can choose to go with an external insurance company.
 Just remember to read the fine print, and only pay for what you need.
 If you're backpacking then you probably don't need thousands of dollars worth of coverage for personal belongings, since you're probably traveling light.

 Handicap Travel in Russia

-Public transportation is also quiet difficult since buses, trams, and trolleys are not set up to accommodate wheelchair passengers.
-The Kremlin, Red Square, and other major sites are wheelchair accessible, however historical churches and museums tend to require navigating steps.
+Public transportation is also quite difficult since buses, trams, and trolleys are not set up to accommodate wheelchair passengers.
+The Kremlin, Red Square, and other major sites are wheelchair accessible, however, historical churches and museums tend to require navigating steps.

 Mobility International USA and the Society for the Advancement of Travel for the Handicapped can both help disabled travelers planning on visiting Moscow or other parts of Russia.